jhweintraub/the-crypto-conundrum/docs/source/introduction/coin_suggestions.rst

 If you've kept reading to this point congratulations, as you finally have enough information for me to give you my recommendations on which coins to buy.
 I give you all the prior information so that you have the tools to research these on your own and know what to look for.

-Before reading I have to restate this again: **I am not a financial advisor and none of this is financial advice.
-You are taking a financial risk I am not liable for any losses you may incur by following anything you read here.**
+Before reading I have to restate this again: **I am not a financial advisor.
+This is NOT financial advice.
+You are taking a financial risk I am not liable for any losses you may incur while trading due to reading this website.**

 I plan on doing a deep dive on these in later posts but this is my short version introduction to each of them.